Bill Gates promises $10 billion for vaccines

 "Over the last 10 years, the success of both increased vaccine coverage and getting new vaccines out has been phenomenal," Gates said.

-More cash is now needed to make the most of new vaccines becoming available, including ones against severe diarrhea and pneumonia from GlaxoSmithKline (GSK.L: Quote), Merck (MRK.N: Quote) and Pfizer (PFE.N: Quote).
+More cash is now needed to make the most of new vaccines becoming available, including ones against severe diarrhea and pneumonia from GlaxoSmithKline (GSK.L), Merck (MRK.N) and Pfizer (PFE.N).

 Further off, Glaxo is also in the final phase of testing a vaccine against malaria that Gates said could slash deaths from the mosquito-borne disease.